 For eligible UCLA (and UC) students classified as California residents for tuition purposes, the program waives three UC systemwide fees: tuition, student services fee, and professional degree supplemental tuition.
 UCLA summer session course fees, including EAP and travel study, may also be waived.

 No other UCLA fees are waived.
 Students are responsible for all other fees, including UCSHIP and campus-based fees.
 See the fees section for more information.

 The college fee waiver does not apply to any costs of self-supporting programs.
 Such programs are not supported by state funds and are not subject to state law regarding exemptions for dependents of veterans.

 The waiver is not valid for students classified as nonresidents for tuition purposes.
 See nonresident supplemental tuition exemptions for information about exemptions for dependents.

 Apply for a college fee waiver as early as possible in the calendar year before the start of fall term.
 Download an application from the CalVet website.
 Complete the application, attach required documentation, and take them to a county veteran service office.
-The office closest to UCLA is at 11301 Wilshire Boulevard, Los Angeles 90073, Building 402, Room 2502; and can be reached at 310-478-3711, extension 49000.

 Students must re-apply each academic year to continue receiving this waiver.